Katherine Jenkins: Concerts

-Television
+Television and film

 On 23 December 2006, Jenkins appeared on ITV's Parkinson show, backed by the Froncysyllte Male Voice Choir and a brass band.

 She made a cameo appearance in two episodes of Emmerdale which saw 11.6 million viewers tune in to find out who killed popular character Tom King, who was murdered on Christmas Day.
 She also appeared in the show on 16 and 17 May 2007, which saw her opening the village pageant.
 In July 2007, she performed live on Saving Planet Earth on BBC 1 to raise money for the BBC Wildlife Fund.

 On 12 August 2007 she appeared on ITV's Britain's Favourite View, nominating Three Cliffs Bay on the Gower Peninsula as Britain's favourite view.
 She commented; "I grew up on the edge of the Gower, but it was still a holiday place for our family.
-We’d go on weekend breaks to Three Cliffs Bay – six miles down the road!
-That’s how gorgeous it is."
+We'd go on weekend breaks to Three Cliffs Bay – six miles down the road!
+That's how gorgeous it is."

 On 21 October 2007 she sang "Time to Say Goodbye" on the Strictly Come Dancing results show.
 Jenkins and Darcey Bussell performed a segment of their show Viva la Diva before the Queen at the 79th Royal Variety Performance, televised on 9 December 2007.
 On 15 December, Jenkins performed on The X Factor final with contestant Rhydian Roberts, performing the song "You Raise Me Up".
-Jenkins made an appearance on Saturday Kitchen LIVE in December 2008.
-She has presented and sung on the BBC television programme Songs of Praise.
+She has sung on the BBC television programme Songs of Praise, and became a presenter in 2017.

-Jenkins appeared in episode 3 of the fifth series of The Apprentice, performing Leonard Cohen's "Hallelujah" as part of a private recital to winning team Ignite.
+Jenkins appeared in episode three of the fifth series of The Apprentice, performing Leonard Cohen's "Hallelujah" as part of a private recital to winning team Ignite.
 The programme was aired on BBC One on 8 March 2009.

 In 2009, Jenkins performed on a large number of TV shows – The Royal Variety Performance, Children In Need Rocks The Albert Hall, The Alan Titchmarsh Show, This Morning, GMTV, Something for the Weekend, The Paul O'Grady Show, presenting for the BBC the week-long series The Week We Went To War, Piers Morgan's Life Stories for ITV1, Strictly Come Dancing, The Graham Norton Show and The Andrew Marr Show.